uiuc-bdeep/Website/README.md

 * For those who edit project content</br>
-`Abstract.tex`: Please check [How to commit changes on GitHub using ShareLaTeX](https://wiki.ncsa.illinois.edu/display/BDEEP/How+to+commit+changes+on+GitHub+using+ShareLaTeX), [How to remove your LaTeX files format in synchronization to GitHub](https://wiki.ncsa.illinois.edu/display/BDEEP/How+to+remove+your+LaTeX+files+format+in+synchronization+to+GitHub)to synchronize your working paper from ShareLaTeX to your project folder.
+`Abstract.tex`: Please check [How to commit changes on GitHub using ShareLaTeX](https://wiki.ncsa.illinois.edu/display/BDEEP/How+to+commit+changes+on+GitHub+using+ShareLaTeX), [How to remove your LaTeX files format in synchronization to GitHub](https://wiki.ncsa.illinois.edu/display/BDEEP/How+to+remove+your+LaTeX+files+format+in+synchronization+to+GitHub) to synchronize your working paper from ShareLaTeX to your project folder.
 NOTE: Please keep the original format!</br>
 `key_figures`: Please pick out figures that you want to show in the website and synchronize them to your project folder</br>